Analysis | The war in Ukraine spills over onto Fox News airwaves

 Carlson’s very pointed inclusion of “and last night” is an obvious reference to Griffin’s appearance on Hannity’s show on Wednesday.
 Then, responding to Hannity’s efforts to inject uncertainty about the government’s position, Griffin explicitly rejected the idea that these labs were researching biological weapons.

 “It is a long program that has existed where the Pentagon has partnered with these biolabs,” Griffin said.
 She reminded viewers of the post-Cold War effort to contain former Soviet weaponry.
-The U.S.'s work in Ukraine is “part of this effort to try to clean up those Soviet-era labs and make sure that nothing escapes from those labs.
+The United States’ work in Ukraine is “part of this effort to try to clean up those Soviet-era labs and make sure that nothing escapes from those labs.
 And so the U.S. has been very open about its involvement there with that.
-But what Russia does is they take that information, distort it, turn it around, and turn it into disinformation.”
+But what Russia does is they take that information, distort it, turn it around and turn it into disinformation.”

 That itself is a thinly veiled criticism of Carlson.
-He’d elevated that specific disinformation on his show on Tuesday.
+He had elevated that specific disinformation on his show on Tuesday.
 So Carlson promotes the debunked theory, Griffin rejects it and Carlson punches back.

 Griffin is correct, of course.
 As I wrote on Thursday, Russia’s misinformation efforts have found fertile soil in the American information economy precisely because so many people are ready to reward contrarian, anti-establishment viewpoints, even obviously flawed or incomplete ones.
 Carlson and Hannity have long been in the business of hyping dubious assertions in service to building an audience or aiding the political right.
 Here, Carlson is adding to his robust body of work aimed at undercutting the American government in favor of authoritarian ones.

 Carlson and Hannity are also aided by the imbalance between opinion and news reporting.
-News reporters like Griffin have to qualify their comments with necessary uncertainties: we can’t say with absolute certainty that there aren’t biological weapons being developed in labs in Ukraine, but there’s no evidence they are, no good reason they would be and lots of reasons to be skeptical of Russia’s claims about anything.
+News reporters like Griffin have to qualify their comments with necessary uncertainties: We can’t say with absolute certainty that there aren’t biological weapons being developed in labs in Ukraine, but there’s no evidence they are, no good reason they would be and lots of reasons to be skeptical of Russia’s claims about anything.
 But Carlson doesn’t have to admit any of that; he’s an opinion host!
 So: The Pentagon is lying and Pentagon reporters are dishonest stenographers.

 Normally, this same tension at Fox simply leads to the news side rolling over.
 But in the context of the Ukraine war, Griffin has pushed back.
-Last month, The Post’s Jeremy Barr noted several occasions on which she had fact-checked guests who’d offered false or misleading claims on opinion shows.
-She was particularly harsh in assessing the credibility of Douglas MacGregor, a retired military officer and Trump administration official.
+Last month, The Post’s Jeremy Barr noted several occasions on which she had fact-checked guests who had offered false or misleading claims on opinion shows.
+She was particularly harsh in assessing the credibility of Douglas Macgregor, a retired military officer and former Trump administration official.

 wow — Jennifer Griffin continues her live fact-check of Fox colleagues and guests:— j.d. durkin 🌱 (@jd_durkin) February 28, 2022